 We are in a world in flux.
 Postmodernity did an ok job of telling us this; that in the creation of modernity there was a darker side any many things were destroyed.
 However, postmodernity didn’t, nor should it, universally direct ‘us’ where to go next.
 So, we live in a time of no common direction.
 But there are three directions, three moments no smaller than the first Industrial Revolution designing back on us; Climate Futures, Technocolonising Futures and Decolonising Futures.
-The Technocolonising/ Decolonising/ Climate Clashing Futures Talk and the Mapping Transitions Through Technocolonising/ Decolonising/ Climate Clashing Futures Break-out Sessions take audiences and participants on a journey via an ecology of images that create a historical, contemporary and futural setting of the scene of the magnitude of, and the role of design, in these clashes over the coming decades.
+Tristan will take audiences and participants on a journey via an ecology of images that create a historical, contemporary and futural setting of the scene of the magnitude of, and the role of design, in these clashes over the coming decades.

-The talk will set theories, histories and processes that set the scene.
-The break-out session will provide a space for participants to break-down the talk into their contexts and concerns.
-The break-out session will start with an intense relational pattern and yarning circle session, asking participants to respond to provocative prompts, write words and draw pictures to invoke a reading of relational patterns that emerge.
+This break-out session will provide a space for participants to break-down into their contexts and concerns.
+The session will start with an intense relational pattern and yarning circle session, asking participants to respond to provocative prompts, write words and draw pictures to invoke a reading of relational patterns that emerge.
 This will be followed by a mapping session where participants will track pasts, presents, current directions, futures arriving, clashes and design fictions that redirect futures.
 The experience will prompt critical reflection on reinscribing Indigenous Knowledge that has been concealed because of colonialism, as dynamic, sophisticated, valid and rigorous options for designing futures amongst these clashes.